geerlingguy/pi-bell-slapper/README.md

 TODO: Add more detailed directions for wiring everything together—maybe also build a custom PCB?

+## How do I contain this bell-slapping awesomeness?

+I'm glad you asked.
+Over in the [`enclosure`](enclosure) directory, there are STL files for a case and lid.
+Print those on a 3D printer, mount everything inside, and you'll be good to go!

+For the current design, I use friction and gravity to hold the Pi Zero and custom HAT in place, and superglue to hold in the solenoid.

+The case design is derived from [@tenderlove's Analog Terminal Bell case](https://github.com/tenderlove/analog-terminal-bell/tree/master/case), and is modeled in OpenSCAD.
+The source files are also in the `enclosure` directory, should you like them.

 ## How do I tie email notifications to the bell slapper?

 Well, now we're getting to the meat of it.